 They might just start by checking emails and notes from colleagues on team communication platforms.

 It surely feels like you’re using the time at its best as starting early and definitely taking advantage of the no commute aspect of remote working.

 But this is the foundation of what you called blurring the lines between work and life-impacting your work/life balance.

-So, the best way is to have a morning routine just like we mentioned in the earlier point.
-You better start by getting fresh up, meditating, or doing some journal.
+So, the best way is to have a morning routine, just like we mentioned in earlier point.
+You better start by getting fresh up, meditating, or doing some journaling.

 Use your morning routine to smoothly move towards your work.

 Set Up Multiple Alarms